dmensah1/Dr.-Screen-Virtual-Doctor-App-/README.md

 # RU Hacks 2021 - Bedford Lions

+This project was built for RU Hacks 2021.
+See more information [here](https://devpost.com/software/dr-screen)

 ## Who We Are

 We are a group of university students from Dalhousie University, Western University and University of Toronto.